EngineeringSoftware/inlinetest/INSTALL.md

 does not require sudo).
 To install each of them, you will need to execute some commands AND configure your `.bashrc` appropriately, and then restart the terminal for the changes to take effect.
-If you happend to have existing installations of (a recent version of) either package management system, you do not need to install it again.
+If you happen to have existing installations of (a recent version of) either package management system, you do not need to install it again.

+*Note*: you don't have to install Python and Java on your own, as our scripts will automatically install the correct version of them using conda and sdkman.

 #### conda for Python